The following activities can:

 Invite the youth to summarize in a few words or phrases what they know or have experienced about the doctrine.

-Give class members a short, anonymous survey that asks about their feelings or experiences related to the doctrine.
+Give the youth a short, anonymous survey that asks about their feelings or experiences related to the doctrine.

 Give the youth a brief quiz to find out what they already know about the doctrine.